Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 He started it.

-No, she he started it, right?
+No, he started it, right?

 So whoever started it is in the wrong.

-And we kind of get that instinctively, and there were really good moral reasons as to like philosophical moral reasons as to why the initiation of the use of force is wrong and why self-defense is good.
+And there were really good moral reasons as to like philosophical moral reasons as to why the initiation of the use of force is wrong and why self-defense is good.

-It says that there's a certain group of people who are so angelic and wonderful that they should be given the almost universal power to initiate the use of force in a geographical area, and they'll be just fine with that.
+It says that there's a certain group of people who are so angelic and wonderful that they should be given the almost universal power to initiate the use of force in a geographical area and they'll be just fine with that.

 So it is the idea that there are human angels and human devils among us.

-And the human angels need to be given the awesome power of the state, and the human devils are restrained by the angels with the power of the state.
+And the human devils are restrained by the angels with the power of the state.

 Of course, logically, when you break it down, it doesn't make a whole lot of sense, right?